 a reputable national gaming distributor firm that is willing to sell you a top-quality machine, and

-here is what to look for: First, do they have a physical address?
-A showroom?
+here is what to look for: First, do they have a physical address and branch offices?
 How about a

 toll-free or even a regular phone number?
 Are they an actual business dealing in quality games

-Are they registered with the local & national Better Business Bureau?
-How about SquareTrade?
+Are they registered with the local or national Better Business Bureau ?

-Do they provide in-home / in-business repair if your game breaks down?
+Do they provide in-home / business repair if your game breaks down?
 Do they offer in-home

-or in-office delivery?
-What about a 90-Day Warranty?
-Do they offer a return policy if you are not happy with your purchase?
-If you live out of state, can they find someone qualified to fix your
+are not happy with your purchase?
+If you live out of state, can they find someone qualified

 I don't live near you, so how much will it cost to pack and ship a pinball machine?